Create and design global processes

 Hold CTRL and use your mouse to select an area containing steps and connections.

-If a connection points to or from a step that is not in the selected area, the connection will not be selected.
+If a connection points to or from a step that is not in the selected area, the connection is not selected.

 |Copy and paste steps.||